 Shihan McMains also has extensive training in other Okinawan/Japanese Karate styles, Filipino Arnis, Hapkido/Kuksool, Judo, Taiji/Qigong and Western Boxing.
 He is a former TECLOES and Texas Dept. of Corrections Self-Defense and Physical Fitness Instructor.
 As a former amateur and semi-professional fighter, Shihan McMains understands what "putting it on the line" literally means.
 Though his students may never step into the ring, it is important that his students approach their training with this in mind.

 Studying Under Masters

-In the four decades he has been practicing the martial arts, he has had the distinct honor and privilege of training directly with some of the world's leading martial artists.
-Because of his close relationship with these instructors, some of the most prized "classes" were held in ordinary situations including hallways, poolside or on tennis courts of hotels, late at night in backyards, or restaurant parking lots while people waited for their tables.
+In the four plus decades Shihan McMains has been practicing the martial arts, he has had the distinct honor and privilege of training directly with some of the world's leading martial artists.
+Because of his close relationship with these instructors, some of the most prized classes were held in ordinary situations including hallways, poolside or on tennis courts of hotels, late nights in backyards, or restaurant parking lots while waiting for their table.

-In addition to the hours of practice, there were also hours of discussions on planes, in cars, and just hanging out at the house.
+In addition to the hours of practice, there were hours of discussions on planes, in cars, hotel rooms and just hanging out at the house.
 With this privilege comes the responsibility of maintaining a very high level of knowledge, expertise, integrity, and trust.

-What these masters passed to Shihan McMains was not a martial arts system but rather the internal concepts and principles that supported their systems.
-The more they shared from their individual systems the more Shihan McMains began to see that they weren't all that different as they shared the same foundations.
+What these masters passed to Shihan McMains was more than a martial art.
+They imparted the deep internal concepts and principles that supported their systems.
+The more they shared from their individual systems the more Shihan McMains began to see that they weren't all that different as these varied systems shared many of the same technical foundations.
 It was upon these "First Principles" that Shihan McMains developed his style of teaching.